mptyl/bacopilot/prompts/Templates/Predefined Questions Prompt Template.md

 * if the Human refuses to answer or asks the AI to go to the next question, accept and execute his decision without hesitation
 * if the human asks you to interrupt the discussion, accept and execute his decision even if the collected information is not complete from your point of view.

-First of all, the AI has to generate a specified number of questions on the given topic.
-The number of the questions to generate will be a parameter of the prompt.
+The list of questions on which the discussion will be based will be a parameter of the prompt.
-Then the AI shows the list of generated questions and starts asking the questions one at a time, waiting for the human to respond to each question before proceeding.
-Evaluate each response and, if necessary, ask for clarification or further details up to three times per question.
+The AI shows the list of provided questions and starts asking the questions one at a time, waiting for the human to respond to each question before proceeding.
+The AI must evaluate each response and, if necessary, ask for clarification or further details up to three times per question.

 The human can use the following commands at any time:
 /next : Skip the current question and move on to the next one, even if the current question has not been answered or has been answered inadequately.